-- 1. Once a student has submitted to the Associate Dean for Academic Affairs a Petition for Eligibility to Remain on Probation or a Petition for Re-Admission, the Associate Dean shall forward the petition to the Registrar and shall notify the Chair of the Academic Standards Committee that a petition has been submitted. - 2.
+- 1. Once a student has submitted to the Associate Dean of Academic Affairs a Petition for Eligibility to Remain on Probation or a Petition for Re-Admission, the Associate Dean shall forward the petition to the Registrar and shall notify the Chair of the Academic Standards Committee that a petition has been submitted. - 2.
 As soon as reasonably possible, the Chair of the Academic Standards Committee shall schedule a meeting of the Academic Standards Committee to consider any petition or petitions that have been submitted.
-Once the meeting has been scheduled, the Chair shall notify the Associate Dean for Academic Affairs and the Registrar of the date and time of the meeting.

-- 3. The Registrar shall then assemble a package of materials for each student who has submitted a petition, including the petition with supporting documentation; the student's law school transcript; and the student's LSAC report.
-The Registrar shall provide this package of materials to the members of the Academic Standards Committee at least 3 business days before the Committee meets to consider the petition.
+Once the meeting has been scheduled, the Chair shall notify the Associate Dean of Academic Affairs and the Registrar of the date and time of the meeting. - 3.
+The Registrar shall then assemble a package of materials for each student who has submitted a petition, including the petition with supporting documentation; the student's law school transcript; and the student's LSAC report.
+The Registrar shall provide this package of materials to the members of the Academic Standards Committee before the Committee meets to consider the petition.
 Upon receiving the package of materials, the Committee may request additional information from the Registrar and/or the student. - 4.
-No later than five business days prior to the meeting to consider a dismissed student's petition, the Chair of the Academic Standards Committee, with assistance from the Registrar, shall contact all of the student's professors for the courses the student took during the semester after which the student was academically dismissed in order to offer them an opportunity to provide input as to the student's academic performance and ability to meet the criteria for the grant of the petition. - 5.
+Prior to the meeting to consider a dismissed student's petition, the Chair of the Academic Standards Committee, with assistance from the Registrar, shall contact all of the student's professors for the courses the student took during the semester prior to which the student was academically dismissed in order to offer them an opportunity to provide input as to the student's academic performance and ability to meet the criteria for the grant of the petition. - 5.
 When the Committee meets it shall consider the student's petition and all supporting documentation provided by the student, the materials provided by the Registrar, and any input provided by the student's professors from the previous semester.
-Because the process may be anxiety-provoking for students and in order to maintain the efficiency and objectivity of the Committee, the Committee will make its decision without the personal appearance of the petitioner.
+The Committee will make its decision without the personal appearance of the petitioner.
 The Committee thus encourages petitioners to provide fulsome information and thorough documentation to support a petition.
 The decision of the Committee is final and there is no reconsideration or appeal of its decision.